psf/black/README.md

 ### Numeric literals

-*Black* standardizes most numeric literals to use lowercase letters: `0xab` instead of `0XAB` and `1e10` instead of `1E10`.
+*Black* standardizes most numeric literals to use lowercase letters for the syntactic parts and uppercase letters for the digits themselves: `0xAB` instead of `0XAB` and `1e10` instead of `1E10`.
 Python 2 long literals are styled as `2L` instead of `2l` to avoid confusion between `l` and `1`.
 In Python 3.6+, *Black* adds underscores to long numeric literals to aid